 Similar to Mouth Cam, it's a framing device (curved at top and bottom) that looks like the camera is behind two big eyelids that open and close.
-It's usually used for comic effect.
+It's usually used for comic effect, though it can also be used in more dramatic works, or works that are meant to show life from a character's point of view.
 The point-of-view character may be just waking up at the beginning of a scene, and between blinks they may see slightly different situations developing.

 - Used in one issue of The Spirit to show the action through another character's eyes — literally.
 In addition to an eyelid-shaped view, you can see his eyelashes on top.

 - A Goofy Movie: Occurs when Max is recovering from the news that Dad's dragging him on a vacation.

 - There is a brief scene early on in Kubo and the Two Strings where the camera "blinks" as it assumes Kubo's POV as he wakes up.

 - In the first movie, our first view of the other world beyond the portal is through Twilight Sparkle's eyes as she's opening them.
 This delays the reveal of her new body.

 - Repeated in "Mirror Magic" with Starlight Glimmer, like her mentor before her, opening her eyes after going through the portal, her vision at first very blurry before focusing on the school's entrance.

 - Used for one scene in Recess: School's Out, when Mikey wakes up in T.J.'s backyard after fainting.